Submission Guidelines & Templates

 5. Ethical Compliance & Blind Review

-Data Availability: Authors must specify how data can be accessed or state it is available upon request.
+Data Availability: authors should indicate how data can be accessed or state that data are available upon request.

-Conflict of Interest: Declare any potential conflicts or state: "The authors declare no conflicts of interest".
+Conflict of Interest: authors should declare any potential conflicts of interest or state: “The authors declare no conflicts of interest.”

-Ethics: Confirm the study was conducted in accordance with ethical standards.
+Ethics: manuscripts should confirm that the research was conducted in accordance with applicable ethical standards.

 Author Guidelines

-The papers presented at conferences are welcome provided they have not been published in full in the conference volume.
+Papers previously presented at conferences are welcome, provided that they have not been published in full in the conference volume.

 All articles will be submitted in British or American English.